Argentine navy: Not ready to stop submarine search

 The San Juan, if intact after an initial emergency, would have enough air to last seven to 10 days, if it remained fully immersed during that time, experts say.
 If the submarine has surfaced or "snorkeled" -- that is, raised a tube to the surface to refresh the vessel's air -- the crew may have bought more time.

-Balbi's latest comments come a day after he announced that a noise "consistent with an explosion" had been registered November 15, near where the sub was last known to be on that day.
+Balbi's latest comments come a day after he announced that a noise "consistent with an explosion" was registered November 15, near where the sub was last known to be.

 The news was sorely received by relatives of the San Juan crew members.
 After Argentine officials briefed the relatives Thursday at Argentina's Mar del Plata navy base, some family members appeared overcome with grief, sobbing and holding each other up outside the facility.

-On Friday, Balbi said he wouldn't entertain speculation about where the San Juan is, despite knowing roughly where the noise came from.
+Friday, Balbi said he wouldn't entertain speculation about where the San Juan is, despite knowing roughly where the noise came from.

 "We still do not know where (the sub) is," he said.